Camp Lejeune Contaminated Water Lawsuit

 The Agency for Toxic Substances and Disease Registry (ATSDR) is conducting a study into the effects of toxic exposure from contaminated drinking water at a Marine Base in North Carolina.
 Two of eight water treatment facilities supplying water to the Camp Lejeune Marine Corps Base in North Carolina were found to be contaminated with volatile organic compounds (VOCs) from 1957 through 1987.
 Those potentially at risk include Marines, Sailors, their families and civilian employees who were on base anytime between 1957 and 1985.

-Find out if you have a claim today - Fill out our FREE CASE REVIEW form now.
+Find out if you have a claim today - call us today at 1-855-722-2552 or fill out our Free Case Evaluation form.
+We're here to help.

 Causes of Camp Lejeune Water Contamination